D-amino-acid transaminase

-Thus, the two substrates of this enzyme are D-alanine and 2-oxoglutarate, whereas its two products are pyruvate and D-glutamate.
+D-amino-acid transaminase is an enzyme originally characterised from bacteria that catalyzes several reversible chemical reactions that interconvert specific D-amino acids and α-ketoglutaric acid with the corresponding α-keto acid and D-glutamic acid.
+For example, it can use D-alanine as a substrate:

+In some organisms, the enzyme can use alternative keto acids instead of α-ketoglutaric acid.
+It has been found in pea, and the genes coding for the enzyme have been studied in Bacillus sphaericus.

 This enzyme belongs to the family of transferases, specifically the transaminases, which transfer nitrogenous groups.
 The systematic name of this enzyme class is D-alanine:2-oxoglutarate aminotransferase.
 Other names in common use include D-aspartate transaminase, D-alanine aminotransferase, D-aspartic aminotransferase, D-alanine-D-glutamate transaminase, D-alanine transaminase, and D-amino acid aminotransferase.
 This enzyme participates in 6 metabolic pathways: lysine degradation, arginine and proline metabolism, phenylalanine metabolism, D-arginine and D-ornithine metabolism, D-alanine metabolism, and peptidoglycan biosynthesis.
 It employs one cofactor, pyridoxal phosphate.